ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-rats-reference-interaction-model.md

 # Direct Anonymous Attestation

-DAA is a signature scheme used in RATS that allows to preserve the privacy of users that are associated with an Attester (e.g. its owner).
+DAA is a signature scheme used in RATS that allows preservation of the privacy of users that are associated with an Attester (e.g. its owner).
 Essentially, "DAA can be seen as a group signature without the feature that a signature can be opened, i.e., the anonymity is not revocable" {{DAA}}.
-An approach essential for the support of these group signatures is to use a DAA Issuer that provides an alternate series of group certificates for each group of Attesters (instead of unique Attester Identity documents, e.g. traditional X.509 certificates).
+The essential element of this approach is to use a DAA Issuer that provides an alternate series of group certificates for each group of Attesters.
+This is in contrast to intuition that there has to be a unique Attester Identity per device.
 This documents extends the duties of the Endorser role as defined by the RATS architecture with respect to the provision of these Attester Identity documents to Attesters.
 The existing duties of the Endorser role and the duties of an DAA Issuer required for DAA are quite similar as illustrated in the following subsections.